Mitsuo-320/devops-engineer-test/README.md

 Spin up a Kubernetes cluster on Azure AKS.
 This can be via the AZ CLI or the Azure dashboard.
 It can be a single node cluster.

 ### 2. MongoDB
 Deploy a simple MongoDB instance to Kubernetes.
 It should only be accessible within the cluster.
+It is not neccessary to add authentication.

 ### 3. Docker
 Fork [this repo](https://github.com/rameezk/todo-api-flask) and check-out the code. _Dockerize_ the application.